Xenonsmurf/Ashita-4-Plugins-and-Addons/Novo/README.md

  # This Plugin looks for navmesh files in the following location.
  # Ashita v4\config\NavMesh Files\
  # All navmesh files must be in the following format zoneID.nav
+ # The smaller the tiles, the lower the FPS on Large zones.
+ # Transparency support, but note that it does not use depth.

 =======
 # Novo